Miles Addison: Nuneaton Borough

 In June 2018, Addison joined Nuneaton Borough of the National League North.

 Addison made his Nuneaton Borough debut, where he started the whole game, in a 0–0 draw against Ashton United, keeping a clean sheet in the process.
 In the next two matches, he helped the side keep two more clean sheets and conceded one goal.
 He captained the side for the first time on 27 August 2018, where the side lose 3–1 against Brackley Town.

 Stratford

 In October 2020, Addison joined Southern Football League side Stratford Town.

+Retirement

+In an October 2021 interview to The Athletic, Addison stated that he had retired from football.

 International career

 Addison was called up to the England under-21 for the team's UEFA U21 European Championship Qualification games against FYR Macedonia and Greece on 27 August 2009.
 Addison came on as a substitute against Greece to earn his first international cap.

 Career statistics

 Personal life

 In May 2013, Addison was fined for £1,185 for driving under an influence and was banned from driving for 18 months.